MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-intro.md

 ms.localizationpriority: medium
 ---

-# Multiplayer platform overview
+# Overview of Multiplayer features

-The Multiplayer Platform includes Multiplayer Session Directory, matchmaking, networking, voice chat, and text chat.
+Multiplayer features in Xbox Live include Multiplayer Session Directory, matchmaking, networking, voice chat, and text chat.

-The Xbox Live Multiplayer Platform empowers your game to bring Xbox Live players together over the Internet and can dramatically extend the life and usage of a title beyond typical solo play.
+Multiplayer features empower your game to bring Xbox Live players together over the Internet and can dramatically extend the life and usage of a title beyond typical solo play.
 By building a great multiplayer experience for your audience, you can leverage the large social network of Xbox Live gamers to increase the user base for your game and promote a sustained community of dedicated fans playing together.

-## What is the Xbox Live Multiplayer Platform?
+## What are the Multiplayer features in Xbox Live?

-The Xbox Live Multiplayer Platform is a set of client APIs that you can use to implement real-time multiplayer gameplay.
+The Xbox Live Multiplayer features are provided as a set of client APIs that you can use to implement real-time multiplayer gameplay.

 The major sub-systems in the API suite are: